Dragon fruit looks so summery. Who’d think this exotic tropical charmer is a fall fruit—not to mention the fruit of a genus of cactus?

 If you can’t find it locally, you can order it at Melissas.com.

-Find more of our favorite fruits and fruit recipes in our Gourmet Fruits Section.
+Find more of our favorite fruits and fruit recipes by pulling down the menu above right, or in our Gourmet Fruits Section.

 Comments are closed.